chrisstinemetz/tce/README.md

 Cisco Webex meetings provides the solution to collaborate over video media while allowing the capability to chat and share content.

-As seen in the video, Webex meetings also integrates into *Atlassian Jira* which is a platform that enables a team to plan, track, and manage **agile** and software development project.
+As seen in the above video, webex meetings also integrates into *Atlassian Jira* which is a collaborative platform that enabling a team to plan, track, and manage **agile** software development projects.